PMaynard/learn-tango/docs/Basic.md

 A web site which displays a tango* to the user for one day, after seven days the user will be presented with a test to see if they can remember the tango.
 If they get it correct then it will be marked as complete.

 There will be an Android application as well as a web interface.
 Both the android app and the web interface will use OpenID to authenticate the user.
+For the android app, as well as third party software it will support OAuth to access the tangos.

 Web Interface
 =============